Dadido3/noita-mapcap/README.md

 # Noita MapCapture addon [![Build Status](https://travis-ci.com/Dadido3/noita-mapcap.svg?branch=master)](https://travis-ci.com/Dadido3/noita-mapcap)

-Addon that captures the map and saves it as image.
+Addon that captures a Noita world and saves it as image.

 ![missing image](images/example1.png)

-A resulting image with 3.8 gigapixels can be [seen here](https://easyzoom.com/image/203402) (Warning: Spoilers).
+A resulting image with nearly 3.8 gigapixels can be [seen here](https://easyzoom.com/image/223556) (Warning: Spoilers).

 ## System requirements

 - Windows Vista, ..., 10.
-(64 bit version)
+(64 bit OS for stitching)
 - A few GB of free drive space.
 - 4 or more GB of RAM for gigapixel images.
 (But it works with less as long as the software doesn't run out of virtual memory)
 - A processor.